SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Applying_alarm_filters_in_the_Alarm_Console.md

 Please note the following regarding the alarm focus feature:

 - This feature is only available if a Cassandra database is used.
-See [General database](xref:General_database).
+See [Cassandra database](xref:Cassandra_database).

 - The focus icon in the alarm bar is only displayed on tabs displaying active alarms.